 A bump-up CD helps you benefit from a rising-rate environment.
 Suppose you buy a two-year CD at a given rate, and six months into the term the bank offers an additional quarter-point on the same investment.

 A bump-up CD gives you the option of telling the bank you want to get the higher rate for the remainder of the term.
 Institutions that offer this CD option usually allow only one bump-up per term.

 The drawback is you may get a lower initial rate on a bump-up CD than on a traditional CD.
 The longer it takes interest rates to rise, the longer it will take to make up for the earlier, lower-rate portion of the term.

 Be sure you have realistic expectations about the interest rate environment before buying a bump-up CD.
 See how bump-up CD deals stack up against traditional CD rates.

 In a rising-rate environment, you might also want to consider a financial institution that offers a step-up CD.

-You can generally expect the interest rate on a liquid CD to be higher than that of a savings or money market deposit.
-But it’s usually lower than the rate on a traditional CD of the same term.
+The interest rate tied to a liquid CD may be higher than that of a savings or money market account.
+But it will likely be lower than the rate associated with a traditional CD of the same term.
 You’ll have to weigh the convenience of liquidity against whatever return you’re sacrificing.